mosquitogames/1819rulebook/actions_buy.md

 ## Buy Battle card

+Pay:
-Pay **$2** to draw the top card of your faction's Battle deck.
+- **$2** to draw the top card of your faction's Battle deck, or
+- **$2 and 2 Storehouse tokens** to draw the top 2 cards, keep one, and discard the other.

 Keep Battle cards hidden in your hand.

 ## Anatomy of a Battle card
 {: .no_toc }